-Interning in Nepal on a medical internship with Everest Foundation Nepal is an excellent way to become involved in some of the poorest medical institutions in the developing world.
+Interning in Nepal on a medical internship with the Volunteer Society Nepal is an excellent way to become involved in some of the poorest medical institutions in the developing world.
 As a medical intern in Nepal, you will have the opportunity to observe medical work in a variety of departments.

 Your Role as a Medical Intern in Nepal